exekube/exekube/README.md

 - `xk terraform`

 Declarative tools are exact equivalents of using the imperative (CLI) toolset, except everything is implemented as a Terraform provider plugin.
-Instead of writing script that use `xk helm install --name <release-name> -f <values> <chart>` commands to deploy workloads to the cloud, we use `xk terraform apply`.
+Instead of writing CLI scripts that use `xk helm install --name <release-name> -f <values> <chart>` commands to deploy workloads to the cloud, we use `xk terraform apply`.

 ## Core feature tracker